 For those concerned about garlic and botulism, let’s be clear: we’ll be using airlocks to ferment the hot sauces.
 This means that there’s oxygen involved that will gradually be replaced by carbon dioxide.
 High concentrations of carbon dioxide are inhibitory to Clostridium botulinum (which only proliferates in an anaerobic environment anyway); paired with the low pH produced by LAB fermentation, there’s no reason to worry about contamination and food safety.

 Products like soy sauce, miso, and fish sauce are all umami-rich ingredients that can provide a welcome savory backbone.
 Despite being fermented, they don’t necessarily expedite the fermentation process; they’re pretty much done fermenting by the time you use them.
 If you do use these ingredients, you should factor their salt content into the total salt concentration of your ferment.
 You should also consider the timing."
-Don’t just throw in fish sauce or some garum at the beginning of [pepper] fermentation because it sounds cool," warns Rich Shih, a fermentation expert based in Massachusetts and co-author of Koji Alchemy.
+Don’t just throw in fish sauce or some garum at the beginning of [pepper] fermentation because it sounds cool," warns Rich Shih, a fermentation expert based in Massachusetts and co-author of Koji Alchemy at Amazon.
 "You might be better off blending in those products after fermentation, to get a more impactful umami flavor."

 Step 5: Brine or Mash?